-Tularemia is a rare infectious disease that typically attacks the skin, eyes, lymph nodes and lungs.
-Tularemia — also called rabbit fever or deer fly fever — is caused by the bacterium Francisella tularensis.
+Tularemia is a rare infectious disease.
+Also known as rabbit fever or deer fly fever, it typically attacks the skin, eyes, lymph nodes and lungs.
+Tularemia is caused by the bacterium Francisella tularensis.

-The disease mainly affects mammals, especially rodents, rabbits and hares, although it can also infect birds, sheep, and domestic animals, such as dogs, cats and hamsters.
+The disease mainly affects rabbits, hares, and rodents, such as muskrats and squirrels.
+Tularemia can also infect birds, sheep and domestic animals, such as dogs, cats and hamsters.

-Most people exposed to tularemia who become sick generally do so within three to five days, although it can take as long as 14 days.
-Several types of tularemia exist, and which type you get depends on how and where the bacteria enter the body.
+Most people exposed to tularemia who become sick generally do so within three to five days, although it can take as long as 21 days.
+There are several types of tularemia, and which type you get depends on how and where the bacteria enter the body.
 Each type of tularemia has its own set of symptoms.

 This is the most common form of the disease.
 Signs and symptoms include: